mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 To support contingent inputs, we introduce the following objects:

-A `ContingentInputRules` object is a protobuf with the following schema:
+An `InputRules` object is a protobuf with the following schema:

 ```
-message ContingentInputRules {
+message InputRules {
     // Outputs that must appear in the transaction for a transaction using this input to be valid
     repeated external.TxOut required_outputs = 1;
     // A maximum tombstone block value for the transaction.
 If zero, it means no maximum is enforced.